Strong coupling of virtual negative states in the Kapitza-Dirac effect: Relativistic classical description

 \section{Relativistic classical description}

 The non-relativistic results \eqref{eq:non_relativistic_propagator} and \eqref{eq:non_relativistic_classical_propagator} for the electron dynamics are not consistent with the relativistic quantum solution in \eqref{eq:dirac_perturbation_approximation}, which is a reason to investigate the relativistic classical motion of the electron as well.
-A literature discussion about the relativistic ponderomotive potential exists \cite{bauer_1995_ponderomotive_chaos,Kaplan_2005_ponderomotive_ultra_intense,Pokrovsky_2005_ponderomotive_reversal,Smorenburg_2011_polarization_dependent_ponderomotive,Ribbing_2025_general_ponderomotive}.
-In this article, we follow the layout from Batelaan for the ponderomotive calculation \cite{batelaan_2000_KDE_first,batelaan_2007_RMP_KDE} which is specifically designed for Kapitza-Dirac dynamics and which we extend from the previous section \ref{procedure_poderomotive_tkde}.
-Our aim is, to discuss where corrections of the relativistic equations of motion occur in the non-relativistic limit of the calculation.
-The classical motion of an electron in a relativistic framework \cite{jackson_1999_classical_electro_dyamics} can be denoted in the lab-frame by the coupled differential equations
+While various forms of the relativistic ponderomotive potential have been discussed in the literature \cite{bauer_1995_ponderomotive_chaos,Kaplan_2005_ponderomotive_ultra_intense,Pokrovsky_2005_ponderomotive_reversal,Smorenburg_2011_polarization_dependent_ponderomotive,Ribbing_2025_general_ponderomotive}, the specific derivation for the standing-wave geometry of the Kapitza-Dirac effect, especially concerning the electron's transverse momentum dependence, which is of interest here, requires a careful treatment of the calculation.
+We thus extend the non-relativistic ponderomotive calculation from Batelaan et al. \cite{batelaan_2000_KDE_first,batelaan_2007_RMP_KDE}, which is formulated in the specific conventions of the Kapitza-Dirac effect, into the framework of the relativistic equations of motion, introduced below, in Eqs. \eqref{eq:relativistic_motion_equation}.
+This extension allows us to identify specific relativistic corrections---in particular the factor of $5/2$ in Eq.~\eqref{eq:relativistic_ponderomotive_force}---which modifies the non-relativistic result and enables a direct comparison with the relativistic quantum calculation.
+Thus, our aim is, in the following, to discuss where corrections of the relativistic equations of motion occur in the non-relativistic limit of the calculation.